pwilmart/mouse_liver_TMT_reanalysis/README.md

 ![slide 26](images/Slide26.png)

-The lovely protein reporter ion intensity boxplots are shown on the left.
+The lovely protein reporter ion intensity box plots are shown on the left.
 The colors are for the 8 founder strains.
 The female and male mice samples are the same color.
 The MDS plot on the right is a little messy because the 8 strains separate from each other and each strain has the female and male samples separating from each other.
 The dotted line separates female from male samples again suggesting a strong sex effect.
 The CAST (C) and PWK (P) strains are more separated from the other 6 strains.
-This agrees with the PCA plot in Extended data figure 1 (B) from the 2015 paper.
+This agrees with the PCA plot in Extended data figure 1 (B) from the [2015 paper](https://pmc.ncbi.nlm.nih.gov/articles/PMC5292866/).
 The individual proteins in (D) were also checked and trends were also in good agreement (the 4th figure and the last figure are labeled with the same gene symbol (the last plot label seems to be wrong and the gene being plotted is not known).

 ---